AWS Certification Exam Cheat Sheet

 • AZs are distinct geographical locations that are engineered to be insulated from failures in other AZs.

-• Regions and AZs help achieve greater fault tolerance by distributing the application geographically and help build multi-site solution.
+• Regions and AZs help achieve greater fault tolerance by distributing the application geographically and help build multi-site solutions.

-• AZs provide inexpensive, low latency network connectivity to other Availability Zones in the same Region
+• AZs provide inexpensive, low latency network connectivity to other Availability Zones in the same Region.
+All traffic between AZs is encrypted.

 • It is important to run independent application stacks in more than one AZ, either in the same region or in another region, so that if one zone fails, the application in the other zone can continue to run.